 Lavender oil is probably the most well-known and familiar of all of the essential oils.
 Even people unaware of aromatherapy know the scent of lavender; it’s everywhere!

 The plant is mentioned in many texts.
-In The Old English Herbals, Elanour Sinclair Rohde stated:
+In The Old English Herbals (Amazon), Elanour Sinclair Rohde stated:

 “Lavender is of especially good use for all griefs and pains of the head and brain.”